By: Rebecca Panico | Published Dec. 2, 2015

-Kayla-Simone McKelvey, 24, was charged on a third-degree count of creating a false public alarm after allegedly posting threats on Twitter that threatened to shoot black students and claimed that a bomb was on campus, acting Union County Prosecutor Grace Park said in a statement yesterday.
+McKelvey, 24, was charged on a third-degree count of creating a false public alarm after allegedly posting threats to Twitter that threatened to shoot black students and claimed that a bomb was on campus, acting Union County Prosecutor Grace Park said in a statement yesterday.

-In a statement emailed to all students yesterday, Farahi said he was “saddened” by the prosecutor’s announcement.
+Kean University President Dawood Farahi yesterday said he was “saddened” by the prosecutor’s announcement.

 “As a diverse academic community, we wholeheartedly respect and support activism, however, no cause or issue gives anyone the right to threaten the safety of others,” his statement read.
 “We hope this information will begin to bring a sense of relief and security to the campus community.”